-By way of a resolution to be adopted on May 15, 2024 (the "Award Resolution") the Board will accept the bid (or reject all bids) of the Underwriter for the purchase of the Notes, in accordance with bid specifications, provide the details and form of the Notes, and set out certain covenants with respect thereto.
+By way of a resolution adopted on March 20, 2024 (the "Award Resolution") the Board accepted the bid of the Underwriter for the purchase of the Notes, in accordance with bid specifications, provided the details and form of the Notes, and set out certain covenants with respect thereto.
 The Award Resolution pledges the full faith, credit and resources of the District to payments of the principal of and interest on the Notes.
-Pursuant to the Award Resolution, the amount of direct, annual, irrepealable taxes levied for collection in the years 2025 through 2044 which will be sufficient to meet the principal and interest payments on the Notes when due will be specified (or monies to pay such debt will otherwise be appropriated).
+Pursuant to the Award Resolution, the amount of direct, annual, irrepealable taxes levied for collection in the years 2025 through 2034 which will be sufficient to meet the principal and interest payments on the Notes when due will be specified (or monies to pay such debt will otherwise be appropriated).
 The Award Resolution establishes separate and distinct from all other funds of the District a debt service fund with respect to payment of principal of and interest on the Notes.